Arizona COVID-19 testing: A game of catch-up

 The lack of tests has made it more difficult to identify people who may spread the virus as well as understanding the full dimensions of the infection, according to doctors.

-The number of confirmed cases in Arizona jumped to 104 on Saturday, including at least 3 in Apache County and 10 in Navajo County.
+The number of confirmed cases in Arizona jumped to 254 on Monday, including at 4 in Apache County and 25 in Navajo County.
 So far Gila County’s one of four in the state with no confirmed cases.
+Two people in Arizona have now died.

-All of Gila County’s neighbors now have cases, including 11 in Coconino, 1 in Yavapai, 59 in Maricopa, 15 in Pinal and 1 in Graham.
+Other rural counties still have only a handful of cases, including 17 in Coconino, 3 in Yavapai, 2 in Graham and one in Yuma, one in Cochise, and one in Santa Cruz.
+Gila, Greenlee, La Paz and Mohave have reported no cases.

-However, the state health lab has processed just 400 tests so far, which means the confirmed cases are likely just the tip of a frightening iceberg.
-By contrast, neighboring Colorado has performed 3,000 tests at its state lab.
-The state doesn’t know how many tests the private labs are performing, since only positive results are reported.
+Worldwide, the tally on Monday stands 354,000 cases and 15,400 deaths, according to a website maintained by Johns Hopkins University.

+So far, that’s still far less than the flu – which last year caused an estimated 300,000 and 600,000 deaths worldwide — an estimate since most people with the flu don’t get tested.
+The U.S. suffers 16,000 to 61,000 flu deaths annually.

-The US has lagged far behind other nations in testing to contain the virus.
+The U.S. has lagged far behind other nations in testing to contain COVID-19.
 Consider the contrast with South Korea, now lauded internationally for its success in containing the outbreak.

 From there, responses differed dramatically.